Whether your clients are ready for an advanced AI chatbot, or are looking to start with something simpler, there’s a solution for everybody.

-If you do want to dive into the world of chatbots but aren’t sure where to start, here are just a handful of use cases to consider:
+If you want to help your clients begin their chatbot journey but they’re not sure where to begin, here are a handful of use cases to start them off:

 - Answering FAQs: AI Chatbots can answer commonly asked questions like “What are the pharmacy’s holiday hours?”; “Is Doctor X in today?”; and “I need to reschedule my appointment”.

-- Shorter queues, faster responses: Chatbots can handle a virtually unlimited amount of chats simultaneously, cutting down on response time.
+- Shorter queues, faster responses: Chatbots can handle a virtually unlimited number of chats simultaneously, cutting down on response time.
 They can also deliver responses more quickly than staff members.

-- 24/7 service: Chatbots allow patients to access a provider 24/7 so they can get assistance on their schedule, not yours.
+- 24/7 service: Chatbots allow patients to access a provider 24/7 so they can get assistance on their schedule.

 One of the most important best practices for you to keep in mind is that a chatbot should never be a replacement for your staff members.
 While 59% of all chats now involve a chatbot, 86% of patients agree that there should always be an ‘escalate to agent’ option when talking to a chatbot.